Lauriya Assembly constituency

 Lauriya Assembly constituency is an assembly constituency in Paschim Champaran district in the Indian state of Bihar.
-It was earlier reserved for scheduled castes.

 Lauriya is one of six assembly constituencies in the Valmiki Nagar (Lok Sabha constituency).
 Since 2008, this assembly constituency is numbered 5 amongst 243 constituencies.

 Overview

 As per orders of Delimitation of Parliamentary and Assembly constituencies Order, 2008, 5.
 Lauriya Assembly constituency is composed of the following: Yogapatti community development block; and Siswania, Kataiya, Marahiya Pakari, Mathia, Lauriya, Belwa Lakhanpur, Gobaraura, Bahuarwa, Dhobani Dharampur, Dhamaura, Daniyal Prasauna, Sathi, Singhpur Satawaria, Basantpur and Baswariya Parautola gram panchayats of Lauriya CD Block.